 (Last update - May 2020.)

-In this section, we would like to present some of the events that we have been involved with recently:
+Here, we provide some details of the events that we have been involved with recently.

 19 brave bikers / passengers took to the roads in a rather dreich day to tour the wonderful roads of Speyside whisky country.
 However, it nearly didn't get started....... one of the group leaders lost his keys just after refuelling.
 All of the group then started to search for the errant items only for the embarrassed rider to magically find them in his jacket's breast pocket

 Lunch was a great success at the "Speyside Kitchen" near Aviemore where the group were pleased to get a respite from the constant freezing drizzle.
 At last they could dry off a bit, warm up and tuck into some delicious home made soup and bowls of chilli.
 Herebelow, the group just about ready to once again set off on the return leg.

 The riders split into 2 groups for the inward leg home.
 One team headed over the twisty roller coaster route over the Lecht whilst the 2nd team took the less adventurous trail from Grantown to Keith and hence back to Deeside.

 We were very privileged and pleased to be given a zoom talk by IAM RoadSmart Chairman, Derek McMullan in September.
 Derek told attendees about the technology in his i-Pace Jaguar and how the characteristics of acceleration and braking of the car compared with a conventional fuel car and the fact that the car has no gearbox, has meant a different approach to the speed, gear and acceleration phases approaching hazards.

 A group of 15 AAM bikers set out from Aboyne to the Commando Monument at Spean Bridge.
 Here are 3 of the pictures from the event;

 1) The gathering at Aboyne car park.
 Notice the bikes are parked to maintain social distancing.